Looks like Slack doesn’t meet your needs.

 I think we should give some credit to Flock by admitting that our team tested out this messenger for the longest period of time compared to other Slack alternatives.
 Interface as well as design look and feel pretty good – I personally felt a strong appeal for the parakeet green color used in Flock.
 Although, the 5-column desktop interface was a bit too much for our team as I mentioned earlier.
 Nevertheless, it turned out to be a pretty easy-to-use solution.

 The one big issue we’ve experienced with Flock was a message history loss for over than 8 hours.
-It happened on a third day of our test period – our entire message history both in channels and private rooms was unavailable during a whole working day which really dazed us out.
+It happened on the third day of our test period – our entire message history both in channels and private rooms was unavailable during a whole working day which really dazed us out.